Nimal Senanayake

 Professor Nimal Senanayake is a Sri Lankan neurologist, physician, author, film and television scriptwriter and academic.

 Education

 Senanayake was educated at the University of Peradeniya.
 He trained at the Professorial medical unit at General Hospital Colombo, working alongside HHR Samarasinghe and Kumaradasa Rajasuriya.
 After training in the UK and obtaining his MRCP he was appointed Senior Lecturer in Medicine.
 He was subsequently promoted to Professor of Medicine and Dean of the Faculty of Medicine at the University of Peradeniya.

 Professional career

 Senanayake has served as Chairman of Board of Study in Medicine at the Postgraduate Institute of Medicine, President of the Sri Lanka Medical Association and President of the Kandy Society of Medicine.

+He mentored number of leading clinician scientists to the world with one of the most notable being Prof Tissa Wijeratne, Chair, Public Awareness and Advocacy, Tissa Wijeratne World Federation of Neurology during his early years as a neurology and internal medicine trainee from 1996–1999.

 Contributions to Research

 Senanayake is best known for his work on the neurotoxicity of pesticides and particularly organophosphorous compounds but has published extensively where he is regarded to have coined the term "Intermediate Syndrome", a clinical phase of Organophosphate poisoning. and is an authority on epilepsy and other neurological disorders.
 He currently leads with an Australian colleague a Wellcome Trust funded initiative to reduce deaths from pesticides.